Faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program.

-- Faculty and staff who wish to participate in the Program agree to complete at least three workshops (60, 75, or 90 minutes each) over the course of each academic year.
+- Faculty and staff who wish to participate in the Program agree to complete at least three workshops over the course of each academic year.

-- Program participants will also be invited to attend one or more Practitioner Conversations during the academic year to discuss ways they are applying inclusive practices in their respective campus learning environments and to explore ways to address any challenges they are experiencing.
+- Faculty and staff will also be invited to attend one or more Practitioner Conversations during the academic year to discuss ways they are applying inclusive practices in their respective campus learning environments and to explore ways to address any challenges they are experiencing.

 Anti-Racism as Everyday Practice

 Manifestations of Racism on Campus: Recognizing Microaggressions (part 1 of 2)

 This 90-minute workshop will explore microaggressions and their impact on students, including common examples that faculty and staff should avoid.

 Manifestations of Racism on Campus: Responding to Microaggressions (part 2 of 2)

 This 90-minute workshop will explore strategies for engaging effectively when students make comments that cause harm, with a focus on helping students develop the capacity for critical self-reflection and perspective taking.

 Tuesday, September 22 from 3:00-4:30 pm EDT